Clubs & Organizations

 The Grace Notes

-This club brings together musically inclined students from around campus, to sing.
+This club brings together musically interested students from around campus to sing, to play, or just to listen to and talk about music.

 Adviser: Will Wickham